 The partnership will do more harm than good if the partners do not understand the value proposition of its partner’s products and if the companies fail to address the value of a product/offering it brings to the end customer.
 MSP vendors should know how their partner’s product can/would address the pain points.
 Failing to create a value proposition is directly proportional to failing to sell.

 ICT firms should first and foremost address the product’s value proposition and engage with the partners and make them understand the product’s core capabilities and its value.
 Signing up with partners is only the first step to reach the prospects.
 To engage with the partners on a daily or weekly basis and address the knowledge gap that the partner has is also of utmost importance.
 Increasingly many companies come up with the “Partner Portal”.

 With more and more ICT companies signing MSP, VAR and Resellers, its only evident that without a Partner Portal it would be hard to track the activities across the Partner community.
 Partner portal gives the company and its vendor a common platform to find information about the product, such as

-Partner Portal is one of the most used tools to connect companies and its partners.
-A well-defined Partner page is a priority for most companies to engage with its vendors.
-To have a successful partnership with a vendor it is critical that the partners are well informed about the company’s products, the value proposition that it has to offer and how would it really help or leverages its capabilities to the end user.
+Partner Portal is one of the most used tools to connect companies and their partners.
+A well-defined Partner page is a priority for most companies to engage with their vendors.
+To have a successful partnership with a vendor it is critical that the partners are well informed about the company’s products, the value proposition that it has to offer and how would it really help or leverages its capabilities to the end-user.